tiyn/dotfiles/README.md

 # .dotfiles
 My Arch Linux dotfiles.
-Most of them are personalized variants of the LARBS dotfiles files.
+Most of them are personalized variants of the LARBS dotfiles.

 ## Migration of my dotfiles to other system
 ### set alias in .bashrc